-- Loans are long-term and low-interest (3.4-6.4 percent), and most have deferred repayment provisions.
+- Federal Direct Loans are long-term and low-interest and most have deferred repayment provisions.

 - Work-Study allows a student to work and earn money as part of his or her financial aid award.
-Awards are usually 10-15 hours per week and pay $7.79 per hour. ($7.93 pay rate takes effect January 1, 2014)
+Awards are usually 15-20 hours per week and pay $8.46 per hour.

-Students, you need to be aware of the following conditions when accepting aid from the Financial Aid Office.
+Students, you need to be aware of the following conditions when accepting aid from the Office of Financial Aid and Scholarships.

 - You must notify this office of any additional financial aid or scholarships you receive that were not previously reported to us.
 Examples include: FL Bright Futures, private scholarships, tuition/fee waivers, tuition reimbursement, private loans, and vocational rehabilitation.
-You must also notify the Financial Aid Office of a change in residency.
+You must also notify the Office of Financial Aid and Scholarships of a change in residency.
 In some cases, receipt of additional resources will result in a reduction of financial aid.

-- You must notify the Financial Aid Office if you reside in military housing or receive a military housing living allowance (Do NOT include Ch.
+- You must notify the Office of Financial Aid and Scholarships if you reside in military housing or receive a military housing living allowance (Do NOT include Ch.
 33 VA educational benefits).

-- If you do not plan to enroll full-time, you must notify the Financial Aid Office.
+- If you do not plan to enroll full-time, you must notify the Office of Financial Aid and Scholarships.
 If you do not plan to attend for the semesters awarded, you must notify us.
 Your financial aid eligibility may change.

 - Your enrollment status at the end of drop/add will determine if an adjustment to your award is required.
 Your award will not be increased as a result of a late add (courses registered for after the official drop/add period).